Laboratory |

 C:\CSD\P6\Light_Control\DE10_Lite\(files)

-This is the full (zipped) list of VHDL files for this new project Light_Control_top in Fig. 18.
+This Light_Control_top is the full (zipped) list of VHDL files to synthesise the board experiment in Fig. 18.
+The RTL view is represented in Fig. 20.

 Fig. 20.
-Top RTL circuit including Light_control, CLK_Generator, and Hex_7seg_decoder
+Top RTL circuit including Light_control, CLK_Generator, and Hex_7seg_decoder. |

 Assign pins using the Pin Planner spreadsheet and generate the output SOF file.
 The list of pins used can be exported from Pin Planner as Light_Control_top_prj_pins.csv.
 So that you can as well import this assignment file to your project.